MSPO

 The best products showcased at the event are awarded the annual Award of the RP President, as well as the Defender Awards and Special Commendations of the Minister of National Defence.

 The International Defence Industry Exhibition is held together with the International Logistics Fair LOGISTYKA.
 LOGISTYKA displays wide range of products, ranging from uniforms, food products and equipment used for meal preparation to storage and transport, medical equipment, communications and IT systems and electronic engineering solutions.

-The International Defence Industry Exhibition is regarded to be the third largest European arms fair, after Eurosatory and DSEI.
+The MSPO is regarded to be the third largest European arms fair in terms of the number of exhibitors, after Eurosatory and DSEI.